JibbSmart/JoyShockMapper/README.md

 OUTER_RING: Same as _STICK_MODE = NO_MOUSE and _RING_MODE = OUTER
 ```

+If you're holding the controller in an unusual orientation (such as for comfort reasons or when using a single JoyCon), you can set **CONTROLLER\_ORIENTATION** to reflect how you're holding the controller:
+* **FORWARD** is the default.
+* **LEFT** is for when you're holding the controller rotated to its left.
+* **RIGHT** is for when you're holding the controller rotated to its right.
+* **BACKWARD** is for when you're holding teh controller rotated 180°.

+Once set, JoyShockMapper will rearrange the stick's X and Y axis data to match your perspective.
+CONTROLLER\_ORIENTATION only affects sticks (including motion stick).
+It doesn't affect the arrangement of the face buttons, d-pad, etc.

 Let's have a look at all the different operations modes.

+#### 3.1 Standard AIM mode

 When using the ```AIM``` stick mode, there are a few important commands: